-With a blog, you can definitely earn more than $3,000 per month, but you usually make money after 1 year of building your website.
-Though there are some who have achieved $3,000 per month in only 3 to 6 months.
+With a blog, you can definitely earn more than $3,000 per month, but this is how long it takes to make money blogging for the average person – usually within 12 months after building your website.
+However there are some who have achieved $3,000 per month in only 3 to 6 months.

 Monetization methods for blogging include display ads, affiliate marketing, and creating digital products, such as e-books and online courses – all of which I do today with my website.

 Here is a quick example screenshot of how much I earn on average in a single day with my blog, which feels quite passive – $500 a day.
+There are even times when I see my website making $1,000 a day!
 And yes, this could be you too: